yunfeiHU/powerline-status/README.md

 ## First.
-Check whether you hava Python and Pip installed
+Check whether you have Python and Pip installed

 * Check if you have [python](https://www.python.org/) install on your computer by running this command in your terminal